Does the Geminga, Monogem and PSR J0622+3749 $\gamma$-ray halos imply slow diffusion around pulsars?: Abstract

 \section{Abstract}

-The propagation of cosmic-ray electrons and positrons in the proximity of the Geminga pulsar is examined considering the transition from the quasi-ballistic, valid for the most recently injected particles, to the diffusive transport regime.
+The HAWC Collaboration has reported the detection of an extended $\gamma$-ray emission around the Geminga and Monogem pulsars of a few degree extension.
+Very recently, the LHAASO Collaboration released also the data for an extended $\gamma$-ray emission around the pulsar PSR J0622+3749.
+This flux can be explained with electrons and positrons injected from these sources and their inverse Compton Scattering on the interstellar radiation fields.
+So far the size of such $\gamma-$ray halos has been interpreted as the result of the diffusion coefficient around the sources being about two orders of magnitude smaller than the average in the Galaxy.
+However, this conclusion is driven by the assumption that particles propagate diffusively right away after the injection without taking into account the ballistic propagation.
+The propagation of cosmic-ray leptons in the proximity of the Geminga, Monogem and PSR J0622+3749 pulsars is examined here considering the transition from the quasi-ballistic, valid for the most recently injected particles, to the diffusive transport regime.
 For typical interstellar values of the diffusion coefficient, the quasi-ballistic regime dominates the lepton distribution up to distances of a few tens of parsec from the pulsar for particle energies above $\sim 10$ TeV.
-When such transition is taken into account, a good fit to the HAWC $\gamma-$ray data around Geminga is obtained without the need to invoke a strong suppression of the diffusion coefficient.
+In this regime the resulting $\gamma-$ray source tends to be rather compact, despite particles travel a long distance.
+Indeed, for larger values of the diffusion coefficient, particles propagate ballistically up to larger distances with the result of a more point-like $\gamma-$ray source.
+When such transition is taken into account, a good fit to the HAWC and LHAASO $\gamma-$ray data around Geminga, Monogem and PSR J0622+3749 is obtained without the need to invoke a strong suppression of the diffusion coefficient.